danchoi/vmail/README.markdown

 * trash/delete: `,#` &rarr; `,3`
 * mark spam: `,!` &rarr; `,1`

 These save you from having to press the SHIFT key in each case.
+But note that these shortcuts do not work with range selections (I don't know why yet).
+So please use the SHIFT-keyed versions of these commands if you're using a range.

 ## Checking for new messages